HegrJan/BlindGD77/README.md

 # OpenGD77
 Firmware for DMR transceivers using the NXP MK22 MCU, AT1846S RF chip and HR-C6000 DMR chipset.
-Including the Radioddity GD-77, Baofeng DM-1801 and Baofeng RD-5R.
-This is a fork of the continued project of VK3KYY tailored for blind users.
+Including the Radioddiy GD-77 and GD-77S, the TYT MD-760 and TYT MD-730, the Baofeng DM-1801, DM-1801A, DM-860, RD-5R and DM-5R Tier2.

 # Project status

 The firmware is relatively stable and provides DMR and FM audio transmission and reception, as well as a DMR hotspot mode.
 However it does not support some core functionality that the official firmware supports, including sending and receiving of text / SMS messages

 The firmware source code does not contain a AMBE codec required for DMR operation.
 This functionality is provided by the official firmware which is merged with the OpenGD77 by the firmware loader